liballeg/allegro5/readme_a5.txt

 some problems with IntelliSense.
 Please give it a try and report problems.

+*Note:*
+If you are using a static FLAC library that you must set the FLAC_STATIC option to on.

 Hints on setting up Visual C++ 2005 Express Edition